Ordnance QF 25-pounder: South Africa

 The gun was called G1 by the South African Defence Force.
 It was extensively used in the early stages of the South African Border War, including Operation Savannah.
 The G1 is still used in the ceremonial role.

 Rhodesia

-The Rhodesian Army used the weapon during the Bush War but by this stage the round could not penetrate enemy bunkers.
+The Rhodesian Army used the Ordnance QF 25 pounder Mark III (nicknamed "88mm gun/howitzer") during the Bush War and 16 to 24 guns were fielded by the 1st Field Regiment, Rhodesian Artillery, but by this stage their rounds could not penetrate enemy bunkers.

 Sri Lanka

 The Ordnance QF 25 pounder Mark III was added to the Sri Lankan Army inventory in 1985 supplied by Pakistan at the early stages of the Sri Lankan civil war and was fielded by the 6th Field Regiment, Sri Lanka Artillery which was raised in September 1985.
 It was replaced by 122 mm Type 60 howitzers, but still remains in service with the Ceremonial Saluting Battery of the 6th Field Regiment.

 Ireland

 In 1949, 48 ex-British-Army Mark III 25-pounders were acquired by the Irish Defence Forces and were in service with the reserves until 2009, having been replaced in the army by the 105 mm Light Gun in 1981.
 The Irish Army maintains a six-gun ceremonial 25-pounder battery for use on state occasions.